 In the pre-Christian religion of the Norse and other Germanic peoples, this chaos-cosmos split is expressed as an opposition between the innangard, that which is orderly, civilized, and law-abiding, and the utangard, that which is wild and anarchic.
 Plowed fields are innangard, but beyond the fences that surround them and mark them off reigns the wilderness, the utangard home of the giants.
 These anti-cosmic forces are constantly trying to drag the Aesir gods, their work, and their ideals back to chaos (and at Ragnarok they will succeed).
 While the wilderness is utangard enough, the “capital” of chaos, as it were, is Ginnungagap; the abyss is the ultimate destination to which the giants want to bring the world.

 Nothingness in Existential Philosophy

-The ultimate nothingness is death, because it negates one absolutely (at least in the modern worldview – see Death and the Afterlife for the indigenous Germanic perspective on death), but any condition over which one cannot triumph is a hostile absence into which one’s yearnings, strivings, and beliefs vanish.
+The ultimate nothingness is death, because it negates one absolutely (at least in the modern worldview – see Death and the Afterlife for Norse perspective on death), but any condition over which one cannot triumph is a hostile absence into which one’s yearnings, strivings, and beliefs vanish.
 This negation is the root of anxiety (or “angst” or “Being-toward-death”), the fear of what we might not be able to overcome, that which stands every chance of “getting us” in the end.
 This is one of the fundamental facts of life with which everyone who strives to live deliberately and authentically must grapple.
 In Heidegger’s words, “To be a particular being means to be immersed in nothingness.”
-While these philosophers don’t necessarily identify nothingness with a physical void as the ancient Germanic peoples did, the principle remains the same.
+While these philosophers don’t necessarily identify nothingness with a physical void as the Norse did, the principle remains the same.